YourFriendSub/YAGPDB.xyz-CCs/Ticket System/Readme.md

 - ✅ Feature 1 - Is Interactive.
 Uses Buttons, Select Menus & Modals for almost everything.
 - ✅ Feature 2 - You can customize, what permissions you want to give to the ticket-owner (e.g. creator of the ticket):
   - `{{$PClose:= true}}`: Permission For Closing the ticket. *Default=True*
     - It removes Ticket-Owner from ticket.
-If users were added *with Select-Menu*, it'll remove them too.
+If users were added, it'll remove them too.
   - `{{$POpen := true}}`: Permission For Re-Opening the ticket. *Default=True*
     - Added just for my own satisfaction but, can be good in some cases *maybe*.
   - `{{$PAddUser := false}}`: Permission For adding new users to the ticket. *Default=False*